cfunkz/Python-Realtime-Chat/README.md

 # EchoChat

 This is a simple Flask-based chat application with basic features.
-The project is still in its early stages, and there are plans to improve and add more features.
+There are plans add more featuresand improvements.

 ## Images